-Over the past 40 years, the income of households near the bottom of the distribution-the 10th percentile-rose by about 20 percent.
-In contrast, households near the top of the distribution-the 90th percentile-saw their incomes rise by 66 percent.4
+Over the past 40 years, the income of households near the bottom of the distribution-the 10th percentile-rose by about 20%.
+In contrast, households near the top of the distribution-the 90th percentile-saw their incomes rise by 66% (Semega et al. 2020).

 These differences in returns have added up to more inequality.
-In 2019, the top 10 percent of adults in the United States took home almost half of the pretax income generated in the economy-nearly five times their share of population.5
+In 2019, the top 10% of adults in the United States took home almost half of the pretax income generated in the economy-nearly five times their share of the population, based on data from the World Inequality Database.

 Looking at wealth, the disparities are even wider.
-About one-quarter of Americans have essentially no wealth-near zero or even a negative net worth.6 The remainder of households have some wealth, but this is quite unevenly distributed.
-At the end of 2019, the top 10 percent of American households owned nearly 70 percent of all wealth held in the United States.7
+About one-quarter of Americans have essentially no wealth-near zero or even a negative net worth (Bhutta et al. 2020).
+The remainder of households have some wealth, but this is quite unevenly distributed.
+At the end of 2019, the top 10% of American households owned nearly 70% of all wealth held in the United States as calculated from the Federal Reserve Board's Distributional Financial Accounts.